sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 ## Keyboard navigation

 Let's start by just displaying a mocked slide that will display its index so that we can get navigation working and then we can worry about actually displaying what the user chose.
-We'll assign the component the _slide-x_ ID so that FuncUI can [properly detect changes between the slides](https://funcui.avaloniaui.net/components/component-lifetime#component-identity-key):
+We'll assign the component the _slide-x_ ID so that FuncUI can [properly detect changes between the different views](https://funcui.avaloniaui.net/components/component-lifetime#component-identity-key):

 ```fsharp
 let private slide (index: int) slide =